GeoNodeUserGroup-DE/geonode-blueprint-docker/README.md

 ## Configuration

-Configuration is done in the `.env`-file and in the `geonode/settings.py` module.
-The `geonode/settings.py` modulewill be made available as [Docker volume](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose).
-The `env`-file exposes settings as environment variables for each container.

-Have a look at the [Ways to set environment variables in Compose](https://docs.docker.com/compose/environment-variables/set-environment-variables/) documentation.

 > :bulb: **Note**
 >
-> Shared settings (e.g. geodatabase parameters) are set in the `.env` file.
+> Settings (e.g. geodatabase parameters) are mainly configured in the `.env` file.
-> To review in-built default settings of an image, you can run for example `docker run 52north/istg_geoserver env`.
+> To review in-built default settings of an image, run the `env` command on an image.
+> For example `docker run 52north/istg_geoserver env | sort`.
 >
 > For a complete set of available options take the [GeoNode Settings](https://docs.geonode.org/en/master/basic/settings/index.html#settings) documentation as a reference.

+The containers get configured during creation via environment variables.
+The `geonode/settings.py` settings module takes further configuration of the GeoNode containers (`django` and `celery`) and aligns some names with those documented.

+Copy the `sample.env` to `.env` and make your changes (`.env` is not versioned).
+For a quick start taking default values you can run `docker-compose up -d --env-file=sample.env`.

+Have a look at the [Ways to set environment variables in Compose](https://docs.docker.com/compose/environment-variables/set-environment-variables/) documentation.

 ## Start and Run